 Upon completion of your assessment, your portfolio will be sent to the IAOCR Assessment team for review and independent verification.
 If you have successfully passed both accreditations you will be awarded the following:

-1. Certificates of Accreditation for Foundations in Clinical Research, for ICH-GCP Essentials AND F-IAOCR Internationally Qualified Clinical Research Professional.
+- Certificates of Accreditation for Foundations in Clinical Research, for ICH-GCP and F-IAOCR Internationally Qualified Clinical Research Professional.

-2. Electronic Accreditation Marks displaying your award date and your unique registration number for Foundations in Clinical Research and ICH-GCP Essentials
+- Electronic Accreditation Marks displaying your award date and your professional registration number for Foundations in Clinical Research and ICH-GCP

-3. An electronic Professional Certification Mark with the designatory letters F-IAOCR Internationally Qualified Clinical Research Professional, also displaying your award date and unique registration number.
+- An electronic Professional Accreditation Mark with the designatory letters F-IAOCR Internationally Qualified Clinical Research Professional (Foundation Level), also displaying your award date and professional registration number.

 How long will it take to complete the assessments?